Bittu121/Bittu121/README.md

 ## About

-Software Engineer passionate about crafting **pixel-perfect interfaces** and **scalable backend systems**.
-I build web applications using the **MERN stack** — from RESTful APIs to responsive, user-friendly frontends.
+I have experience building and maintaining scalable web applications that solve complex problems using the MERN stack.
+My work includes developing RESTful APIs and creating responsive, user-friendly interfaces, enabling me to apply these skills to real-world projects and contribute to efficient solutions in dynamic environments

 <br>